helium/helium-js/packages/wallet-link/README.md

  const date_fns_1 = require("date-fns");
  const types_1 = require("./types");
 ```

-Then in your package.json add the following script to run the patch.
+In your `package.json` add the following script to run the patch on postinstall:

 ```diff
  "scripts": {
 +  "postinstall": "patch-package"
  }
 ```

+Lastly run `yarn` or `npm install` and the patch will be installed.

 ### Browser or other JS environments